milkyware/milkyware.github.io/_drafts/sharing-azure-pipeline-templates.md

 ## Creating Pipeline Templates

 Any pipeline can be called as a template.
 When creating pipeline templates locally in a repository, I create them alongside the pipelines utilising them to keep the code together.
-An sample folder structure is below.
+A sample folder structure is below.

 ![image2](/images/sharing-azure-pipeline-templates/image2.png)